Aaryan-Urunkar/Insurance-DAO/README.md

 Whenever you are eligible for a claim, the minimum you get is 2x of all your aggregate monthly premiums assuming risk pooling is working and you aren't the only user of the protocol.
 However, if your claim(2x of aggregate monthly premiums) exceeds 49% of the treasury, you are insured only 49% of treasury at most.
 This is to ensure stability in the protocol so that enough funds are left to insure low-balance policy holders without incurring any debt.

+Adding to everything above, there's a penalty system as well.
+It's main purpose is to punish users for being inconsistent with their payments.
+Everytime a user pays a premium the timestamp of their latest payment is updated.
+However if a user fails to pay their premium for a period exceeding 3 months, they stand a chance to be liquidated by other users/ policy holders.
+This means that all of the shares held by the liquidated are seized and transferred to the one who liquidated him, indirectly handing over his stake in the protocol to the one who liquidated him.

 ### Demo explanation

 The algorithm for granting claims in brief: